 These plates are the final and most challenging plates to be digitised from the World Heritage listed Holtermann Glass Plate Collection.
 It is comprised of around 3,500 wet glass plate negatives of varying sizes made by Holtermann's photographer's Charles Bayliss and Beaufoy Merlin over the period 1871-1876.

 It was a challenge to digitise such enormous negatives.
-They took 3 days to shoot and much longer for preparation.
-It required the co-operation of a large multi skilled team, a combination of some high end equipment and considerable ingenuity.
+They took three days to shoot and much longer for preparation.
+It required the cooperation of a large multi skilled team, a combination of some high end equipment and considerable ingenuity.
 The challenges of digitising these glass plates were many and varied, not least of all the potentially hazardous combination of size, age, unwieldiness and fragile emulsion.

 You can find out more about this collection in The Holtermann Collection story.